The

 -

-Base subsidy—provided for each eligible child who is enrolled in an approved kindergarten program at a long day care service that has opted into free kindy.
+Base subsidy—provided for each eligible child who is enrolled in an approved kindergarten program at a long day care service that has opted in to free kindy.

 -

-Gap fee subsidy—provided for each eligible child enrolled in an approved kindergarten program in a long day care service that has opted into free kindy and covers the parent fee component of the kindergarten program for at least 15 hours a week for 40 weeks, or 600 hours a year.
+Gap fee subsidy—provided for each eligible child enrolled in an approved kindergarten program in a long day care service that has opted in to free kindy and covers the parent fee component of the kindergarten program for at least 15 hours a week for 40 weeks, or 600 hours a year.

 -

-Service location subsidy—provided to service providers that have opted into free kindy (for each eligible child) where the service is located in an eligible remoteness category using the Australian Bureau of Statistics (ABS) remoteness measure at the SA2 geographic level.
+Service location subsidy—provided to service providers that have opted in to free kindy (for each eligible child) where the service is located in an eligible remoteness category using the Australian Bureau of Statistics (ABS) remoteness measure at the SA2 geographic level.

 -